typesense/typesense-website/docs-site/content/guide/next-search-bar.md

 }
 ```

 - The `SearchBox` component from `react-instantsearch` handles the search query internally through the InstantSearch [context](https://react.dev/learn/passing-data-deeply-with-context).
-This component will be a child of the InstantSearch component and automatically passes the user's search query to the InstantSearch context.
-This approach automatically handles input management, debouncing, and state synchronization
+This component will be a child of the `InstantSearch` component and automatically passes the user's search query to the `InstantSearch` context.
+This approach automatically handles input management, debouncing, and state synchronization.

 7. Create the `BookList` component in `components/BookList.tsx`: